Master Agreement for AU

 9. CONFIDENTIAL INFORMATION

-The parties each agree that, for a period of three (3) years after last receipt of the other party's Confidential Information, it will: (a) use the other party's Confidential Information only in connection with fulfilling its rights and obligations under this Agreement and applicable Order Form(s); and (b) hold the other party’s Confidential Information in strict confidence and exercise due care with respect to its handling and protection, consistent with its own policies concerning protection of its own Confidential Information of like importance but in no instance with less than reasonable care, such due care including without limitation requiring its employees, professional advisors, consultants and contractors to execute non-disclosure agreements which are consistent with the terms and conditions of this Agreement and no less protective of each party’s Intellectual Property Rights as set forth herein before allowing such third parties to have access to the Confidential Information of the other party.
+The parties each agree that, during and after the Subscription Term, each party will: (a) use the other party's Confidential Information only in connection with fulfilling its rights and obligations under this Agreement and applicable Order Form(s); and (b) use the same degree of care it uses to protect its own Confidential Information, but in no event less than a reasonable degree of care, such due care including without limiting to requiring its employees, professional advisors, and contractors to execute nondisclosure agreements which are consistent with the terms and conditions of this Agreement and no less protective of each party’s Intellectual Property Rights as set forth herein before allowing such parties to have access to the Confidential Information and (c) take commercially reasonable measures to prevent unauthorized access to, use or discloser of other party's Confidential Information by AI or automated systems, including implementing appropriate technical and organizational security measures.

 9.2 Exceptions to Obligations

-Notwithstanding Section 9.1, either party may disclose the other party’s Confidential Information to the extent required by law, provided the other party uses commercially reasonable efforts to give the party owning the Confidential Information sufficient notice of such required disclosure to allow the party owning the Confidential Information reasonable opportunity to object to, and to take legal action to prevent, such disclosure.
+Notwithstanding Section 9.1, either party may disclose the other party’s Confidential Information to the extent required by law, provided the other party uses commercially reasonable efforts to give the party owning the Confidential Information sufficient notice of such required disclosure, to the extent permitted by applicable law, to allow the party owning the Confidential Information reasonable opportunity to object to, and to take legal action to prevent, such disclosure.

 9.3 Equitable Relief